Can I Use Estate Funds to Reimburse Myself as Executor?

+Reimburse Myself As Executor?
 Of course!
 But the answer goes a little deeper than this.
-We have to identify exactly what you’re seeking reimbursement for and what you have to support your claim.
-The reason we categorize reimbursements is because each is prioritized differently, per statute.
+We have to identify exactly what you’re seeking reimbursement for if and what you have to support your claim.
+The reason we categorize reimbursements is that each is prioritized differently, per statute.

 How to Categorize Reimbursements